-We all know there was zero chance I was going to see that video and not try it myself.
-Watching someone magically pluck perfect, bite sizes pieces of pineapple off of the fruit without using a knife, or peeling it or having her nails filled or anything???
+A few years ago I watched someone magically pull perfect, bite sizes pieces of pineapple off of the fruit without using a knife, peeling it or having her nails filled or anything???

 In an attempt to prove we're not as dumb as corn chips, I found out a couple of things about that video which I'll tell you about in a moment.
 But first, here's my attempt at the pineapple trick.